 Prerequisite needs to be considered for Merchant appointment and setup and Few Points to note as below as Merchants are 2nd Key Stakeholder and part of top-level leaders team thus area and their leadership drive and decide too many things.

 - Who can be Merchant or should be can differ market to market & on specific of Mobile Money Service provider and they are the key success factor to drive Mobile Payments.

-- Merchant agreements, terms and conditions needs to very local and some time local to the area and environment as well as type of volume and value of business for an instance micro-merchant (Food & Vegetable seller or street vendors/ corner tuck shop owners where their 80% sales for the day comes from less than 10 dollar transaction that’s what we call as local market conditions (Differentiated merchant agreements).
+- Merchant agreements, terms and conditions need to be local to a city and some time local to the area and environment.
+Also, volume and value of business also matter, for an instance micro-merchant i.e. food & vegetable seller or street vendors.
+These corner tuck shops 80% sales of the day come from less than 10 dollar transaction.
+So that’s what we call as local market conditions (Differentiated merchant agreements).